Emergency Bond Reduction Hearings in Florida

 Under Florida law, when a person is accused of any act of domestic violence, including domestic battery, domestic assault, aggravated battery, aggravated assault, violation of a protective order or restraining order, stalking, or aggravated stalking, the defendant must be held in jail until the defendant is brought before the judge at first appearance.

-At first appearance, the court will then set a bond amount and impose other conditions of release aimed at protecting the safety of the alleged victim, the alleged victim’s children, and any other person that might be in danger after the defendant’s arrest.
+At first appearance, the court will then set a bond amount and impose other conditions of release aimed at protecting the safety of the alleged victim, the alleged victim’s children, and any other person who might be in danger after the defendant’s arrest.

 If the alleged victim also appears in court to ask the court not to impose the “no contact” condition, the judge will usually agree and instead impose a no violent contact provision while the case is pending.